Set-up Manager for Office 365 Users Based on the User’s Property

 Assigning a manager to a user can be done in different ways:

 Using UI: Though setting up with all the admin portals may seem simple, a large enterprise has trouble assigning a manager to every user.
-Admin portals do not provide the option of assigning managers to multiple users at once, so this process takes quite a long time.
-Thus, UI mode is not a good choice for large enterprises for managing the users in Office 365.
+Admin portals do not provide the option of assigning managers to multiple users at once, so this process takes quite a long time!
+Thus, UI mode is not a good choice for large enterprises for managing users in Office 365.

 But, here comes the drawback, to set up a manager for Office 365 users based on the user’s specific property such as department, job title, usage location, etc., you need to depend upon multiple filters and cmdlets to get the desired result.